gkbalas/SE_EvaluationTest/README.md

 you first have completed the task, before trying to implement any of those additional points.

 1. Implementing additional classes for points 1 and 2 that will utilize ​ Java Streams ​ for the estimation of the statistical metrics needed.
+(Done)

 2. Implementing the class of point 2 in such a way that can handle all Numerical data types, by using ​ Generics​.
 (Used the trump type ? extending Integer class)